ballandilin/QuizApp/README.md

-# QuizApp an app made with Flask
+# QuizApp, an app made with Flask